 I’ve seen these DIY leaf bowls all over Pinterest and Facebook and fell in love with them the moment I saw them.
 Since I have bags of dollar store leaves laying around I thought it was time to make this DIY leaf bowl for our home for the fall.
 In this post, I’m going to show you how simple and quick it is to make this leaf bowl yourself.

 The great thing about this project is, you can customize this to fit your needs.
 You can make this DIY leaf bowl smaller or larger.
-You can choose from the light colored leaves, dark colored leaves, or even use a combo of both like I did.
+You can choose from the light-colored leaves, dark-colored leaves, or even use a combo of both as I did.

 I can’t help it, once the weather starts cooling off, I want to warm up our home with all of the amazing colors and smells that fall bring.

 When I made my first DIY leaf bowl I was sold and wanted to make them for everyone.
 They are so simple and so inexpensive.
 So instead of making these leaf bowls all day every day I decided to create this post and show you how to make them too!

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 You can read my full disclosure here.

 I’ve put together a short video showing you how I put this leaf bowl together and I’ll also go into more detail in the process below.

 Start off by gathering all of the supplies you’ll need.

 Blow up the balloon and set the ballon on the measuring cup/bowl.
 This will make your life so much easier so the balloon stays in one spot while you’re making your DIY leaf bowl.